Doa6Vr/Doa6Vr/README.md

 Virtual Reality Mod for Dead or Alive 6

 This is a free-camera mod for DOA6 with a VR component.
 The free camera can be used without VR.
+I heavily based this on the work by https://bryanyora2525.com/

 This is very much in an Alpha state.
 If you try running this, don't expect it to be in a user-friendly state.